yvoronoy/awesome-english/README.md

 - [Talk English](http://www.talkenglish.com/) - Learn english speaking.

 ### Pronunciation
  - [The Sound of English](http://thesoundofenglish.org/) - Learn how to speak clear English with a neutral British accent.
-Very helfull resource to improve your pronunciation.
+Very helpful resource to improve your pronunciation.

 ## Online Classes
 ### Private Classes
  - [iTalki](https://www.italki.com/) - One of the most popular resource where you can find a teacher 1 on 1.
  - [Verbling](https://www.verbling.com/community) - One of the most popular resource where you can find a teacher 1 on 1.
 ### Group Classes
- - [Lingoda](https://lingoda.com/) - They have group and private classes, fixed mountly payment and really convenient interface where you can schedule your classes.
+ - [Lingoda](https://lingoda.com/) - They have group and private classes, fixed monthly payment and really convenient interface where you can schedule your classes.
 All teachers are native speakers.

 ## Reading